ecampos123/ecampos123/README.md

 * 🗽 I'm a New York native
 * 💼 Studying Data Analytics at Bentley University
 * 📚 Right now...
-I'm working on finsishing my Senior Year strong
+I'm working on finishing my senior year strong
 * 🌴 I'm passionate about sustainability and ways we can better our planet

 <!--